In video, Maine gunman said reservists were scared because he was ‘capable’ of doing something

 Reservist Robert Card told troopers who escorted him to a hospital in upstate New York that fellow reservists and others kept talking about him behind his back, "and it's getting old," according to police body cam video obtained by WMTW-TV and others under New York's Freedom of Information Law.

 “They’re scared ’cause I’m gonna friggin’ do something.
-Because I am capable," Card said to the New York State Police officers.
+Because I am capable," Card said.

 The release of the police body cam video recorded July 16 followed the release of a new detail Thursday by Maine State Police who addressed an independent commission investigating the tragedy: A review of Card's cellphone revealed a note he had written three days before the Oct.
 25 shooting in Lewiston in which he said he'd "had enough" and warned he was "trained to hurt people."